 If you purchase ADSs in this offering, you will pay more for each ADS than the corresponding amount paid by existing shareholders for their ordinary shares.
-As a result, you will experience immediate and substantial dilution of approximately \$14.89 per ADS (assuming that no outstanding options to acquire ordinary shares are exercised).
-This number represents the difference between our pro forma net tangible book value per ADS of \$3.11 as of December 31, 2013, after giving effect to this offering and the assumed initial public offering price of \$18.00 per ADS, the midpoint of the estimated initial public offering price range set forth on the front cover of this prospectus.
+As a result, you will experience immediate and substantial dilution of approximately \$14.20 per ADS (assuming that no outstanding options to acquire ordinary shares are exercised).
+This number represents the difference between our pro forma net tangible book value per ADS of \$2.80 as of December 31, 2013, after giving effect to this offering and the initial public offering price of \$17.00 per ADS.
 See "Dilution" for a more complete description of how the value of your investment in our ADSs will be diluted upon the completion of this offering.